Children of the Corn: Connections to other books

 Gatlin was mentioned in It.
 Hemingford Home, a neighboring town to Gatlin, was also the town where Mother Abagail lived and rounded up the good survivors of the super flu in The Stand, and was also the location in 1922.
 It has also been theorized that Randall Flagg, the main antagonist of The Stand, could be the evil entity called "He Who Walks Behind the Rows" lurking in the background of the short story.

 Adaptations

 The story was first adapted into a 1983 short film under the name Disciples of the Crow.
 One year later, the story was adapted into the first feature film, Children of the Corn, starring Peter Horton and Linda Hamilton.
-Several sequels and two adaptations followed.
+Several sequels, a reboot series of two films and two adaptations followed.